Menu

 • Fran Zeman

-A web site was lauched in March 1996.
+A web site was launched in March 1996.
 The original website was created by coach Mike Collins and the first DAM web master, Scott Charlton.
 It included a brief club history, membership information, workout schedules and locations, articles about technique, sample workouts, meet information, and information on other club activities.
 It continues to be a source of information for current and prospective DAM swimmers.

 Competition